altie122/bleeding-stars-website/src/content/authors/altie122.md

 Want to see a hidden page?

-go to: `/sandbox` to see were I did all of the styling.
+go to: `/sandbox` to see were I tested all of the styling.

 - - -